Obtaining an Individual Status Letter June 2020 Tax News

 Occasionally, we will receive a request for written verification stating an individual has no California tax obligation and/or no filing requirement.
 These are commonly referred to as Individual Status Letters and may help a requester in the process of either obtaining a student loan or financing from the Department of Veterans Affairs.
 These letters can also show lenders and other interested third parties that the individual has met their California income tax obligations.

 FTB 4148 Individual Status Letter is designed for this purpose and normally can only be requested after the original due date of the return for the tax year in question.
-However, for 2019 returns, FTB will process these requests prior to the extended due date of July 15, 2020.
+FTB will process these requests after the original due date of April 18, 2022 for tax year 2021.

 Individual Status Letters may be obtained by an individual, the parent of a minor child, or by an authorized representative of the requester.